doselect/docs.doselect.com/source/index.html.md

 # Problem API

-The Problem API allows you to retrieve one problem on DoSelect and retreive all of their solutions as well as the solution by a particular user.
+The Problem API allows you to retrieve one problem on DoSelect.
+You can also retrieve all submissions made to the problem within your team, as well as by a particular user identified by email.

 ## Get one problem